moengage/alice/README.md

       	```
     **Note:** can change port number as needed

    2.3 Plug it in with your system
    - test locally with any pull request payload:
      ```
      http://0.0.0.0:<GIVE_PORT_NO>
      ```
      it should return "welcome" message

-   - activate on your github
+   - activate alice from your github repository

-     Create [web-hook in github](https://developer.github.com/webhooks/creating/) and set it to <IP_WHERE_ALICE_IS_LISTNING>/alice
+     - Create [web-hook in github](https://developer.github.com/webhooks/creating/) and set it to <IP_WHERE_ALICE_IS_LISTNING>/alice

      Example:

      ![image](https://cloud.githubusercontent.com/assets/12966925/25574851/72ea088c-2e6f-11e7-9ddf-9512a425729a.png)

-### Want to talk to me as well
+### Want to talk to me
   - integrate me with hubot
     Hubot is a talkative bot, all you need is to know a little bit of [CoffeScript](http://coffeescript.org/) and [Regular Expressions](https://www.w3schools.com/js/js_regexp.asp) to start with
-    and then the same you can plug with alice to route tasks to/from it as needed.
+    and the same you can plug with alice to route tasks to/from it as per need.
     - install [hubot](https://hubot.github.com/docs/)
     - [add/edit coffee scripts in the scripts folder](https://github.com/github/hubot/blob/master/docs/scripting.md)